Crunchyalex/AnalogForms/README.md

 _I'm sorry._ We'll definitely have to write something prettier for the next form!

 # Closing thoughts
-This project, while being a tad more complex than it perhaps could've been, definitely has room for improvement!
+This project, while being a tad more complex than it perhaps could've been, was a lot of fun to make!
+It has room for improvements, too!
 What about vacation days where no one is on shift?
-Perhaps there could be an easter egg hidden for the curious nerds?
-We could add new and cool graphics, gifs, who knows!
-There are tons of possibilities for our forms.
+Perhaps there could be an easter egg hidden away?
+We could add new and cool graphics, gifs, minigames, anything is possible!

+For me, this was a lovely example of turning something chore-ish, into a fun and interesting project.
+So for your next tedious task, think back to this form, and see if you can turn something tedious into something exciting!